satorici/satori-docs/satori_help/docs/playbooks/settings.md

 ## Report Settings

-You can define what will happen with your report
+You may not want to store any data on Satori servers after the execution has been completed.
+You can set that by defining the report as False.
+On the other hand, if you want to receive a copy of your report, you can specifiy in what format you would like to receive it.
+If you don't define anything for your report, you will still be able it to see it online with the CLI or the Web.

 ### Report PDF

-Do you want to save yourself a click?
-Send a PDF version of our report with this setting when receiving the notification:
+Send yourself a PDF version of our report with this setting when receiving along with the notification, we can save you a click:

 ```yaml
 settings: